symphonyoss/symphony-java-client/README.md

 ### V1.1.0 (SNAPSHOT)
 * REMOVED MOST V2 Support and deprecated methods/classes
 * Support for for 1.46.3 or higher.
-1.48.0 added as dependency
+1.48.1 added as dependency
+* PresenceService reinstated - Utilizes new feed calls
+* Using latest endpoints for presence functions.
+Also replaced Presence objects with SymPresence.
 * SymphonyClient now support custom http clients for both Pod and Agent clients
 * SymphonyClientConfigID TRUSTSTORE_FILE and TRUSTSTORE_PASSWORD set to optional now.
 * SymphonyClient can be initialized without defining truststore, taking defaults.